Jeremy Blasi

 • J.D.
 Georgetown University Law Center

-Jeremy Blasi co-teaches Law, Organizing, and Low-Wage Workers at UCLA School of Law.
-He currently serves as General Counsel for UNITE HERE Local 11--a labor union for more than 32,000 hospitality workers in Southern California and Arizona--where he represents workers and the union in a variety of matters to vindicate workplace rights.
-He previously served as Director of Investigations for the Worker Rights Consortium, a global anti-sweatshop monitoring organization that works to protect the rights of workers who make apparel and other products.
+Jeremy Blasi is a labor lawyer and Lecturer at UCLA School of Law, where he co-teaches Law, Organizing, and Low-Wage Workers, a seminar-practicum focused on worker organization and power-building strategies.
+As a practicing labor attorney, he serves as General Counsel for UNITE HERE Local 11, a labor union representing more than 32,000 hospitality workers in Southern California and Arizona, where he represents workers and the union in a wide range of matters.
+He previously served as Director of Investigations for the Worker Rights Consortium, a global anti-sweatshop monitoring organization that works to protect the rights of workers producing apparel and other consumer goods.

-Blasi's research and writing focuses on strategies to eradicate labor abuses like wage theft and unsafe working conditions in low-wage sectors.
-He has explored such topics as contractual and policy approaches to hold lead firms accountable for sweatshop conditions in their supply chains, transparency policies to incentivize labor standards compliance, and the use of international human rights instruments in labor campaigns.
-His work has been published by the Comparative Labor Law & Policy Journal, Georgetown Journal on Poverty Law & Policy, ILR Review, Global Labour Rights Reporter, Cornell University Press, University of Pennsylvania Press, and the International Labour Organization.
-He has also contributed to Bloomberg BNA's treatise International Labor and Employment Laws.
+Blasi’s research and writing focus on how labor institutions engage legal, policy, and economic structures to address labor abuses and improve standards in low-wage sectors.
+His scholarship has explored regulation in fissured workplaces and supply chains, including lead-firm accountability, transparency policies, and the use of international human rights instruments.
+He has also written about labor issues that arise beyond the workplace, including unions’ use of bargaining and public policy to address worker needs such as access to affordable housing, as well as the role of investment structures in labor disputes.
+His work has been published in the Comparative Labor Law & Policy Journal, Georgetown Journal on Poverty Law & Policy, Fordham Urban Law Journal, ILR Review, Labor Studies Journal, New Labor Forum, Global Labour Rights Reporter, and by Cornell University Press, the University of Pennsylvania Press, and the International Labour Organization.

-Blasi received his B.A. summa cum laude from UC Berkeley, and his J.D. cum laude from Georgetown University Law Center, where he was a Public Interest Law Scholar.
-Following law school, he served as a judicial law clerk for the Honorable Dean D. Pregerson in the Federal District Court for the Central District of California.
+Blasi received his B.A. summa cum laude from the University of California, Berkeley, and his J.D. cum laude from Georgetown University Law Center, where he was a Public Interest Law Scholar.
+Following law school, he served as a judicial law clerk to the Honorable Dean D. Pregerson of the U.S. District Court for the Central District of California.

 Bibliography